richardpferdner/wikidag/schemas.md

 +----------------+------------------+------+-----+--------------+

 Notes:
-- Materialized DAG tree of GSSS (Business, Science, Technology, Engineering, Mathematics) categories and articles
+- Materialized DAG tree of SASS (Science and Social Science) categories and articles
 - page_dag_level → DAG (directed acyclical graph) tree depth in category hierarchy (0 = root categories: Business, Science, Technology, Engineering, Mathematics)
 - page_is_leaf → TRUE for articles (namespace 0), FALSE for categories (namespace 14)
-- page_root_id → which of the 5 main GSSS domains this page belongs to
+- page_root_id → which of the 5 main SASS domains this page belongs to

-gsss_lexical_link: Lexical links (this string connects to that page) +----------------+------------------+------+-----+---------+
+sass_lexical_link: Lexical links (this string connects to that page) +----------------+------------------+------+-----+---------+
 | Field          | Type             | Null | Key | Default |
 +----------------+------------------+------+-----+---------+